seb0xff/custom-audio-broadcaster/README.md

 ```

 #### Client

+To test it out can use my example [client](https://github.com/seb0xff/custom-audio-broadcaster-client).

 Basically there's one endpoint you want to use: /v1/rooms, to list all available rooms and their urls and metadata.